 Keri Barksdale Mans, PhD

 Keri Mans is a Term Lecturer in Health Professions Education at MGH Institute of Health Professions, where she teaches Cognitive Science of Learning (HE-921) and Teaching Practicum (HE-714).
 She has a background in neuroscience and pedagogy, as well as a passion for the neurobiology of effective teaching and learning.
-She also serves as Associate Professor Rehabilitation Sciences at Georgia Southern University, where she coordinates the baccalaureate program and teaches courses in evidence-based practice, human physiology, pathophysiology, and neurophysiology at both the undergraduate and graduate levels.
+She also serves as Associate Professor of Rehabilitation Sciences at Georgia Southern University, where she coordinates the baccalaureate program and teaches courses in evidence-based practice, human physiology, pathophysiology, and neurophysiology at both the undergraduate and graduate levels.

 Keri has experience leading students in many settings, including the research laboratory, the classroom, online classrooms, and in preparation for their next professional steps.
 She has completed professional development in teaching online, teaching at the college level, student success and assessment, and mentorship.
 Keri believes that active and experiential learning will encourage her students to become lifelong learners.
 She is a member of the Society for Neuroscience, Faculty for Undergraduate Neuroscience, and Partnership for Undergraduate Life Sciences.

-When Keri is not teaching or researching, she enjoys her two daughters and husband, exercising, reading fiction, and going to the beach.
+When Keri is not teaching or researching, she enjoys her two daughters and husband, exercising, reading fiction, and going to the beach

 Dr. Mans’ research focuses on the metabolic effects of stress in the brain, using zebrafish as a model organism.
 She is currently investigating the effect of chronic stress on mitochondrial function in the zebrafish telencephalon, a structure analogous to the human hippocampus.